MischaU8/yumyum/tools/hollow-solid_IHsNGngBEGU.md

 yum yum
-Floyd here with a quick look at the hollow solid tool in plasticity to hollow a solid start by selecting the faces you'd like to remove then click the hollow solid icon in the lower right
+Floyd here with a quick look at the hollow solid tool in Plasticity to hollow a solid start by selecting the faces you'd like to remove then click the hollow solid icon in the lower right